apache/druid/docs/querying/sql-query-context.md

 |`inSubQueryThreshold`|At or beyond this threshold number of values, Druid converts SQL `IN` to `JOIN` on an inline table. `inFunctionThreshold` takes priority over this setting.
 A threshold of 0 forces usage of an inline table in all cases where the size of a SQL `IN` is larger than `inFunctionThreshold`.
 A threshold of `2147483647` disables the rewrite of SQL `IN` to `JOIN`. |`2147483647`|

 ## Learn more
-- [Set query context](../querying/set-query-context.md) for how to set query context.
+- [Set query context](../querying/set-query-context.md) for how to set the query context.
 - [Query context reference](query-context-reference.md)  for available query context parameters.
+- [MSQ context parameters](../multi-stage-query/reference.md#context-parameters) for how to set context parameters for Multi-Stage Queries.